KL13NT/courseware-as-code/README.md

 and deploy-able website built using NextJS alongside generated PDF lectures and slides from simple Markdown files!

+### Why?

+I'm a student.
+A tired student.
+I'm tired of having to deal with outdated knowledge in the courses I'm enrolled in.
+I'm tired of having no way of contributing to the course I'm taking, nor a say in whatever content is presented to me.

+This repository, despite not providing solid solutions to these problems, remains a positive attempt at providing an easier way for teachers and courseware maintainers to update courseware, and a straight-forward method to build a truly positive community led by students and teachers alike.

 ### What's inside?

 - Statically generated HTML lecture pages!